-Yarmouth, with the former Cat Ferry to Bar Harbour, Maine ready to board.
+Yarmouth, the Cat Ferry to Bar Harbour, Maine is ready to board.
 This service ended in 2010, but was relaunched.

 Perhaps the most serious of these losses is quietude.
 We allow radio, the TV, live streaming videos and podcasts to colonize our waking hours, leaving little or no time for silence, solitude, or solitary contemplation.